 - Save the settings.

-You can access this setting only when you have enabled the VAT Rates around Digital Goods.
+Only you can access this setting when you have enabled the VAT Rates around Digital Goods.
 Here are the steps to help you refer to the VAT rates that you are using:

 - From your website, admins admin panel, move to Settings, followed by a click on Taxes.